A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 But what's the difference?
 Both are localized actions at low altitudes, designed to reflect sunlight to space.
 Cloud seeding has the advantage of being more easily reversible.
 Stop doing it, and the clouds return to normal in a week or so.
 If for some reason you wanted to get rid of your white roofs, it would take a lot more effort.

 The U.S. has the world's largest navy and a large merchant fleet; if any nation can build and run a fleet like this, it's America.
-At a $10 billion pricetag, it's easily affordable.
+At a $10 billion pricetag, it's easily affordable with public funding.

-Nevertheless, climate change often seems like a hopeless issue, politically.
+Yes, it often seems like a hopeless issue.
 Fixing it seems unbearably hard, liable to cause enormous economic hardship.
 Alternatively, it seems that we'll be able to do little more than symbolic gestures, while climate change rolls on inexorably.
 The public responds with fatalism and denial, fueled by industries pursuing advocacy of their own short-term interests.

 To get around this, we need several things: